I am a website developer, eBay trading assistant, work-at-home mum, writer and crafter.

 It is also a great 'excuse' for a child to have a lovely chat, albeit brief, with a friend or family member that was unable to attend their special day in person.

 Thank You Note

-If you do not send a thank you note, not only is this bad manners, but the person who sent you the gift will forever be wondering if the gift arrived.
+If you do not send a thank you note, not only is this impolite, but the person who sent you the gift will forever be wondering if the gift arrived.

 Thank You Note Suggestions

 Here are some suggestions to consider if you are looking to write a thank you note: